12 leap day freebies and deals you can get on Feb. 29

 Fortunately, many businesses and restaurants also think leap day deserves something special.
 We have found a wide range of leap day discounts and freebies for savvy shoppers looking for a great deal.

-We have compiled a list of 12 leap day discounts and freebies to jot down on your calendar so you can score some tasty treats and other goodies on Feb.
+We have compiled a list of 12 leap day discounts and freebies so you can score some tasty treats and other goodies on Feb.
 29.

 Ready to jump into the deals?
 Let’s go!